zwiebert/tronferno-mcu/README.md

 I started this project in 2011 from scratch using an ATmega168.
 Sending normal commands like "up" and "down" was not to hard to figure out.
 But I gave up on programming the timers and the project went on hiatus.
 In 2017 I finally figured out the timer programming.
 Had to switch to an ATmega328p for enough flash memory, and then to the ESP8266, for its built-in WIFI.

 ### Future Changes
 Its all too complicated and totally useless?
 I currently work on a GUI for Android.
-Maybe I also add a binary repository later, allowing for flashing without a build environment installed.

 ### Project Author